StarlangSoftware/UniversalDependencyParser/README.md

 **From IDE**

 After being done with the downloading and Maven indexing, select **Build Project** option from **Build** menu.
-After compilation process, user can run Classification.
+After compilation process, user can run UniversalDependencyParser.

 **From Console**

-Go to `Classification` directory and compile with
+Go to `UniversalDependencyParser` directory and compile with

      mvn compile